eriiire/LambdaStepCompute/phase1/Overall-Process-Documentation.md

-### State 1: Lambda Invoke – generate_batch_number.py)
+### State 1: Lambda Invoke – generate_batch_number.py

-- Purpose: Invokes the first Lambda function to create batch numbers for individual CSV files and generate name-value pairs for parallel processing.
+- Purpose: Invokes Lambda Function 1 to create batch numbers for individual CSV files and generate name-value pairs for parallel processing.

 - Input: Requires input in the format `{'repetitions': int}`, where `int` specifies the number of times the simulation is to be run.